bookofproofs/bookofproofs.github.io/_sources/history/12th-century/fibonacci.md

 title: Fibonacci, Leonardo Pisano
 born: 1170
 died: 1250
-keywords: Fibonacci, Hindu-Arabic, numerals, Liber Abaci, Golden Ratio, Pell's Equation, Nature
+keywords: fibonacci,fibonacci
-description: Fibonacci made contributions to mathematics including introducing Hindu-Arabic numerals, writing Liber Abaci, studying the Golden Ratio, discovering Pell's Equation, and identifying many of Nature's patterns.
+description: Leonard of Pisa or Fibonacci played an important role in reviving ancient mathematics and made significant contributions of his own.
+Liber abaci introduced the Hindu-Arabic place-valued decimal system and the use of Arabic numerals into Europe.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---